 - momentum is eliminated, which encourages proper form and prevents “cheating”

-- activates core muscles to improve posture and torso stabilization
+- core muscles are activated to improve posture and torso stabilization

 - greater range of motion for increased effectiveness of resistance, resulting in more muscle fibers recruited for greater muscle strength

-Additionally, the American College of Sports Medicine says that resistance bands are useful for athletes of all fitness levels, from beginners to advanced.
+And, according to the American College of Sports Medicine, resistance bands are useful for athletes of all fitness levels, from beginners to advanced.

 Injuries Last a Lifetime